High-rate quantum LDPC codes for long-range-connected neutral atom registers: Results

 \subsection{Quantum LDPC codes}

 Quantum LDPC codes \cite{Breuckmann_2021} are stabilizer codes where both the number of qubits acted on by each stabilizer and the number of stabilizers acting on each qubit are constantly bounded.
-Their parity check matrix is then sparse, hence the notion of \textit{low density} invoked in their name.
-Their encoding rate satisfies $K/N\xrightarrow{N\rightarrow\infty}C\geq 0$, for some constant $C$, being $N$ and $K$ the number of physical and logical qubits, respectively.
+Stabilizers are then sparse, hence the notion of \textit{low density} invoked in their name.
+The encoding rate satisfies $K/N\xrightarrow{N\rightarrow\infty}C\geq 0$, for some constant $C$, being $N$ and $K$ the number of physical and logical qubits, respectively.
 While constant rate, $C>0$, quantum LDPC codes exist, the better studied examples have zero rate.
 The surface code is an example with $K=\mathcal{O}(1)$, hence zero rate, and a code distance $D=\mathcal{O}(\sqrt{N})$.
 For practical use, it is not necessarily the asymptotic scaling of the rate that matters, but rather choosing a code with a favorable ratio $K/N$ for large but finite $N$, together with a large distance.

-In the following we review how a quantum LDPC code can be constructed by combining two classical LDPC codes via hypergraph product construction.
-The hypergraph product (HGP) \cite{Tillich_2014} starts from two classical linear codes $\mathcal{C}_i=[n_i,k_i,d_i]$ encoding $k_i$ logical bits in $n_i$ physical bits ($i=1,2$).
-The codewords words of these classical codes are the kernel of the \emph{parity check matrix} $H_i \in \mathbb{F}^{r_i \times n_i}$, where $r_i$ is the number of checks, giving $k_i = n_i-\rank(H_i)$ encoded bits.
-The minimal Hamming distance between two codewords is called the distance $d_i$.
-Associated with each classical code is a \emph{transposed code} $\mathcal{C}_i^T=[r_i,k_i^T,d_i^T]$ with parity matrix $H_i^T$.
-The HGP construction now combines the two classical codes to a $[[N,K,D]]$ quantum quantum stabilizer code of Calderbank-Shor-Steane type with quantum parity check matrix
+In the following we review how a quantum LDPC code can be constructed via hypergraph product construction by combining two classical LDPC codes, namely classical codes with sparse checks.
+Let $\mathcal{C}_i=[n_i,k_i,d_i]$ with $i=1,2$ be two classical linear codes encoding $k_i$ logical bits in $n_i$ physical bits with code distance $d_i$ (see below).
+Any of these codes can be represented by a matrix $H_i \in \mathbb{F}_2^{r_i \times n_i}$, called \emph{parity-check matrix}, having as many columns as physical bits and as many rows, $r_i$, as checks.
+Entries of $H_i$ are non-zero any time a check acts non-trivially on the corresponding bit.
+The number of encoded bits is then $k_i = n_i-\rank(H_i)$.
+The \emph{codewords} of these classical codes are vectors in the kernel of $H_i$.
+The minimum Hamming distance between two codewords is called the distance $d_i$.
+Associated with each classical code is a \emph{transposed code} $\mathcal{C}_i^T=[r_i,k_i^T,d_i^T]$ with parity-check matrix $H_i^T$.
+The hypergraph product (HGP) construction \cite{Tillich_2014} combines two classical codes along with their transposed codes, $\mathcal{C}_i$ and $\mathcal{C}_i^T$, to produce a $[[N,K,D]]$ quantum stabilizer code with quantum parity-check matrix